Ski Patrol & First Aid Stations

 - All users must have an Uphill Season Pass, which may be purchased for $25.00 and is valid from opening day until the close of the lift-serviced ski season.
 The Uphill Season pass does not provide lift access.

-- The Uphill Season Pass is NOT included with the purchase of any Whiteface or SKI3 Season Passes (this is a separate physical pass, so uphill skiers must have their Whiteface Uphill Pass on their person during non-operating hours)
+- The Uphill Season Pass is NOT included with the purchase of any Whiteface or SKI3 Season Passes but may be obtained at no charge by submitting a Uphill Season Pass Application.
+This is a separate physical pass, so uphill skiers must have their Whiteface Uphill Pass on their person during non-operating hours.

 - Uphill skiers are required to wear reflective clothing and a light that is visible from any direction